 (November 2018 Update: We’re here now for a late-November Christmas at Walt Disney World, and it is spectacular.
 This year almost everything started early, so you could miss most of the Thanksgiving-week chaos and still not miss everything, but many of the resort hotel decorations have just gone up in the last day or two.)

 8. Summit Plummet – This is the only attraction on this list, and the reason for that is that we think people should judge attractions for themselves, because everyone has different preferences.
 (For example, there are probably a few of you who don’t like Country Bear Jamboree.

 That’s fine–some people don’t like masterpieces like The Godfather and Citizen Kane, either.)
 Summit Plummet at Blizzard Beach water park is something I enjoyed to a moderate extent…but once was enough.
 From the insanely long line to the feeling of pure terror to the crazy wedgie, I’m good on it for one lifetime.
 Actually, I’ll probably do it again when I’m 65 just to fool myself into thinking I’m a badass. 😉

-7. Food & Wine Festival on a Weekend – We want to start out by saying that we love Food & Wine Festival.
-(You can read how much in our Guide to the 2018 Epcot International Food & Wine Festival), but we don’t love it on weekends.
+7. Food & Wine Festival on a Weekend – We want to start out by saying that we really enjoy Epcot’s Food & Wine Festival…but we don’t love it on weekends.
 Ever been to a UCF frat party?
 Well, if you answered “no”, it’s not too late!